OctopusDeploy/blog/blog/2021-11/automate-guided-failure-with-lambda/index.md

 With Guided failure specifically designed to pause an action and wait for guidance, automating the response seems counterintuitive.
 Here are a couple of use cases where it makes sense to automate the response.

 ### Exclude machine from deployment
 Consider the scenario where you are deploying to thousands of machines.
-At this scale, it is not uncommon for deployment to fail for small portion of machines (usually not Octopus related).
+At this scale, it is not uncommon for deployment to fail for a small portion of machines (usually not Octopus related).
 Guided failure provides the option of excluding a machine from the deployment thus allowing the deployment to continue to the remaining targets.
-Rather than having babysit the process, you could automate the `Exclude machine from deployment` response and deal with the failed machines later.
+Rather than having to babysit the process, you could automate the `Exclude machine from deployment` response and deal with the failed machines later.

 ### Automatically retry
 Another scenario was experienced by my own team; when the [Samples](https://samples.octopus.app) instance tears down resources at night, so many requests were being made to AWS at the same time that it experienced request rate throttling and would fail.
 In this instance, retrying the runbook is all that was needed.
 Implementing an automated `Retry` response to Guided Failure ensures that all the resources are deprovisioned.

 ## Solution
-As previously mentioned, this post demonstrates how to automate a response to a Guided failure event using the Subscriptions feature of Octopus to call an AWS Lambda function.
+This post demonstrates how to automate a response to a Guided failure event using the Subscriptions feature of Octopus to call an AWS Lambda function.
 To get started, you will need to provision some AWS resources.
-(The [OctoSubscriber](https://github.com/OctopusSamples/OctoSubscriber) repo contains the source code this solution will implement.)
+(The [OctoSubscriber](https://github.com/OctopusSamples/OctoSubscriber) repo contains the source code for the solution described in this post.)

 ### Scaffolding AWS resources
 The solution presented in this post will make use of the following AWS resources